 Universities or Professors may nominate 1 emerging artist they feel best represents new talent in the field of ceramics.
 Project Network is a Guldagergaard invention.

-We call it a career “kick starter” for emerging artists age 38 and under, and who are recent graduates with BA, BFA, MA & MFA degrees in the Arts.
+We call it a career “kick starter” for emerging artists and who are recent graduates with BA, BFA, MA & MFA degrees in the Arts.

 The story behind

 Originally, Project Network was offered to Scandinavian students only, but as the rumors spread about this fantastic program we invited European schools to participate by sending their talented emerging artists in the field of ceramics.
 We now have Network graduates from the United States, New Zealand, Australia, Canada, South Korea, Mexico, Russia, Israel, China, Japan, France, Holland and United Kingdom, and we are still expanding our network with schools worldwide.

 Each participant is recommended by their educational institution.
 The symposium runs two sessions a year, Autumn & Winter, with 12 participants accepted to each session.
 This special program provides students with an invaluable international network as they develop their career as a professional artist.